kmarcie/mkhud/README.md

 ![alt tag](http://puu.sh/oRp0y/a594ec6009.png)
 =========

+IF YOU FOUND THIS PAGE through Google or a friend, please do not link it anywhere else.
+I would prefer if only the people I told about used this HUD until I actually release this HUD to the public.
+Not spending money to get a private Git T_T.
+I would greatly appreciate if you didn't leak it or w/e

 There are a lot of bugs within this hud.
 Please comment on my profile if you happen to run into any issues using this HUD.

 Constructive criticism is always welcome.
 Please let me know what I can do fit what other people want.
 And please tell me what I can do to improve the readability, etc.